splunk/public-o11y-docs/get-started/core2o11y/toil-reduction.rst

 Splunk Real User Monitoring (RUM)
 ===================================================================================
 :ref:`rum-built-in-dashboards` are out of the box dashboards that show the health of your mobile app or browser app.
-You can link detectors to RUM dashboards to automatically alert your team when the front-end user experience for your mobile or browser app reach certain conditions that you specify.
+You can link detectors to RUM dashboards to automatically alert your team when your mobile or browser app front-end user experience reaches certain conditions that you specify.
 See See :ref:`linking-detectors` to learn how.

 To view your RUM built-in dashboards, log in to Splunk Observability Cloud, then select :strong:`Dashboards` in the left navigation menu, then select the :strong:`RUM Application` dashboard.

  .. image:: /_images/get-started/core2o11yRUMdashboard.gif
    :width: 100%
    :alt: This screenshot shows out of the box Real User Monitoring dashboards in Observability Cloud.

+Easily switch from mobile to browser monitoring by selecting the :strong:`MOBILE APP`` HEALTH or :strong:`BROWSER APP HEALTH` tabs.
+See :ref:`get-started-rum` to learn more.

 Splunk Synthetic Monitoring
 ===================================================================================